1ssb/torchkan/README.md

 2. KANvolver: Monomial Basis Functions for MNIST Image Classification
 3. KAL-Net: Utilizing Legendre Polynomials in Kolmogorov Arnold Legendre Networks
 4. KAC-Net: Utilizing Chebyshev Polynomials
+5. An analysis of Noise using a generalised KAN model

 This project showcases the training, validation, and quantization of the KAN model using PyTorch with CUDA acceleration.
 The `torchkan` model is evaluated on the MNIST dataset, demonstrating significant accuracy improvements.
 ## Project Status: Under Development